wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/custom-dashboard.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Get to know the process of creating a set of custom visualizations using Kibana in Wazuh.
+  :description: Get to know the process of creating custom visualizations and dashboards using Kibana.

 .. _kibana_custom_dashboard: